slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect.' -- Ralph Waldo Emerson*

+> *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

-Unless you’re winning, life will seem hideously unfair to you.
-Bad luck is often bad planning.
+Unless you're winning, life will seem unfair to you but bad luck is often bad planning.
 If you're sure it's not, be positive, the pendulum will swing back your way eventually.
-There’s no magic in the world, it’s all math.
+There’s no magic in the world, it's all math.
 The best things in life are born from coincidence.

-> *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*
+«Random» usually means that you haven’t looked long enough to see a pattern emerge.

-> *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

-> *'God is subtle but he is not malicious.'*
+> *'God is subtle but he is not malicious.' -- Albert Einstein*

 > *'Coincidence is God’s way of remaining anonymous.' -- Albert Einstein*

 > *'Good fortune: good character, good intentions, good actions.' -- Marcus Aurelius*

-### Luck versus chance
+### On chance

 Luck is an open door.
 Chance is the willingness to step through.
 This creates the illusion that certain people are luckier.

-However positive results don't imply good planning.
+<!--
 > *'Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day.' -- Paulo Coelho*

-<!--
-> *'In life, business and relationships we are defined by how we react when things don't go our way.'*
 > *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban*
 > *'The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.' -- William Arthur Ward*
-- surprises only happen when they didnt repaeat on ones lifetime
+- surprises only happen when they didnt repaeat on ones lifetime -->
-- science of patterns.
--->